powerhome/playbook/playbook-website/app/views/pages/getting_started_partials/_rails_getting_started.md

  @import "pb_body/body";
 ```

-From here all of our display kits should work for you nicely
+From here all of our display kits should work for you nicely.

 ## Javascript Enabled Rails Kits